romulus4444/Cloudy-Canvas/README.md

 `;setup <filter ID> <admin channel> <admin role>` *(Only a server administrator may use this command)*

 Sets `<filter ID>` as the public Manebooru filter to use, `<admin channel>` for important admin output messages, and `<admin role>` as users who are allowed to use admin module commands.
 Validates that `<Filter ID>` is useable and if not, uses Filter 175 (Cloudy Canvas's default filter).
 Filters are viewable at `https://manebooru.art/filters/<filter ID>`.
 All alert channels are defaulted to the admin channel, and all alert roles and pings are turned off.
-The spoiler list and redlist are then built, which can take several minutes, depending on how many tags in the filter are spoilered or hidden.
-Please wait until the lists are done being built before running more commands.
+The spoiler list is then built, which can take several minutes, depending on how many tags in the filter are spoilered.
+Please wait until is done being built before running more commands; Cloudy will tell you when she is ready.
 This is a one-time process, unless manually initiated later.

 ---